dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 #### Overview of the Low Impact Approach

-ID-Locator separation architecture can be implemented by control plane of a dedicated protocol such as LISP, ILNP, ILA, etc., however, it may cause major impact to the specifications of 3GPP 5GS.
+ID-Locator separation architecture can be implemented by control plane of a dedicated protocol such as LISP, ILA, etc., however, it may cause major impact to the specifications of 3GPP 5GS.
 This approach, described in
 {{?I-D.homma-dmm-5gs-id-loc-coexistence}}, enables to introduce such ID-Locator separation protocols into 5GS with no or low impacts.
 It would also support a